RyColeman/eSports_Betting_Portfolio_Recommender/README.md

 - In the above example, team FaZe has 1.32 odds.
 This means that for every $1 you bet, if you win you will be paid $0.32.
 So the team with the lower decimal odds means that the market is predicting that team has a higher chance of winning, and as such, the risk is smaller and the payout is smaller to reflect this risk.
 More risk, more reward is the idea here.
 ### Converting decimal odds into percentages:
 #### P = 1 / (Decimal Odds)
-In this case the Market says FaZe has a 75% of winning and
+In this case the Market says FaZe has a 75% of winning and Mousesports has a

 ### Tradition odds definition: How it differs from Betting Market Odds
 - Traditional Odds = (Probability of event happening) / (Probability of event not happening).
 You can then workout with algebra what the probability is from traditional odds.
 These probabilities will add up to 1.